 Gordon frames Faulkner within the literary milieu of early 20th century Mississippi–by any standards a cutting edge of the Southern Renaissance in American literature–and includes several prominent gay writers.
 The queer planter, poet, and memoirist William Alexander Percy of Greenville nurtured a clutch of writers, including Hodding Carter, Walker Percy, Shelby Foote, and Wasson.
 Gordon also illuminates Oxford’s fascinating and cosmopolitan Stark Young as well as the undeservedly obscure poet and scholar Hubert Creekmore of Water Valley.

-In a text, Gordon and other queer critics focus on the meaning and nuances of a text, and amplify its implications.
-Some readers may think Gordon is reaching to make a point, but in the end, the words and their meanings are there for any reader to understand.
+Gordon and other queer critics focus on the meaning and nuances of a text, and amplify its implications.
+Some readers may think Gordon is reaching to make a point, but in the end, the words and their meanings are there for any to understand.
 Gay Faulkner has a great deal to recommend it; it’s interesting, educational, and entertaining.
 The book is also an excellent introduction to current and ongoing studies that seek to explore new avenues in Faulkner’s work.

 “For reasons best known to ourselves,” Hodding Carter, Ben Wasson and Kenneth Haxton decided “one low-water night some time back” to organize “still another addition to the multiplicity of publishing houses whose directors dream of an America that will some day read instead of write.”
 Their brainchild, Levee Press, ranks among those small publishing enterprises—the Woolfs’ Hogarth and the Webbs’ Loujon, for instance—that are distinguished by the quality of their production.
 Though its output was miniscule by any standards—only four publications in roughly that many years totaling somewhat less than 3000 copies (2635 “official” count)—Levee Press imprints command a significant price among an elite of discerning bibliophiles because the names of the four authors—Foote, Welty, Faulkner and Percy—resonate in the state, the region and the world.
 Had Levee Press maintained production at such a level of quality, the Greenville publishing house could very well in time have become one of the premiere imprints in the nation, but indifference, dissent, certainly some combination of the two—melded to bring an end to it.